Lentils And Rice Recipe (Instant Pot Recipe)

 Ground cumin – Make sure it’s just plain cumin with nothing else mixed in.
 Don’t use a spice mix.

-Curry powder – You could also try using garam masala if you don’t have curry powder.
-But the dish will be spicier and the flavor will obviously be different.
-Still yummy though!
+Curry powder – If you don’t have curry powder, you could try using garam masala.
+However, the dish will be spicier, and the flavor will be different.
+It will still be yummy, though!

 Salt and black pepper – at serving, to taste.